 There is a dedicated NF2 team in place which includes neurology and genetic doctors, a genetic counsellor, ENT and neurosurgeons, a radiographer, hearing therapist and eye doctors.

-The NF2 Nurse Practitioners for Oxford are:
+The NF2 Clinical Nurse Specialists for Oxford are:

 Gillian Hemmings